opive/Harmony2/Research.md

 Site: Open Weather API documentation
 Source: https://openweathermap.org/api/one-call-3
-Reason: Provides the URLs and API key for me to use OpenWeather's API
+Reason: Provides the URLs and API key for me to use OpenWeather's API.
+Teaches me a bit more a Bootstrap too